 “We need to talk about our finances.”
 Do these words strike fear in your heart?
 Would you rather do, literally, ANYTHING else?
 Don’t worry, you’re not alone!
 Most couples cite money as one of the hardest things to talk about.
 Sometimes couples avoid it because they don’t want to fight.
 Other couples find it hard to acknowledge the reality of what their money really looks like – good or bad.
 But talking about your finances is important, and we’re going to help you have those tough conversations with your spouse.

 You make lots of decisions about money every single day, and that means there are opportunities for you and your spouse to disagree about money every single day!
-Just this morning, Bethany and I were faced with a difference of opinion at the gas station.
+Just this morning, Megan and I were faced with a difference of opinion at the gas station.
 She’s a fancy mid-grade fuel girl, while I’m more of a basic-grade guy.
-Why spend top dollar on gas when you’re driving a Chevy, right?
+Why spend top dollar on gas when you’re driving a Ford, right?
 And while disagreeing about small decisions like what type of gas to buy isn’t a huge deal, you’ll face a lot of financial decisions that are, so it’s important to be on the same page.
 There is a lot of great advice out there for talking to your spouse about money, and we’re going to give you more!
 Here are three things to consider when it’s time to talk about your finances.